Holiday closure

 • A “new student employee” is a student offered a student employment position who has never before been paid on Wright State student employment payroll.

-4. After the student accepts the offer, the hiring supervisor alerts the time card approver to request a hiring packet for the student.
+4. After the student accepts the offer, the hiring supervisor alerts the time card approver to submit the appropriate Personnel Action Grid to studentemployment@wright.edu

-• To the appointments, the student must bring documents:
+• To the appointment, the student must bring documents:

 Form I-9 Acceptable Documents